Eisen9/Algorithms/hcf_algorithm.md

 ### Idea

 We want to find the HCF for two numbers by using the modulus operator.
-I.e. When the two numbers have a modulus of 0 then a common factor is found.
+I.e., when the two numbers have a modulus of 0 then a common factor is found.

 To achieve this, we want to create a counter that is set to the highest common factor value, then decrement this counter until the first instance of (x%i==0 && y%i==0), when this first encounter is found, then, this is going to be our HCF.
 Note: if the idea is not clear, you will find it clearer in the pseudo code.